-The game will support ray-tracing, added in a post-launch patch, and Microsoft has promised Series X players will enjoy an optimized version of the game, with "up to 4k resolution at 60FPS in campaign and greatly reduced load times creating seamless gameplay that ushers in the next generation of gaming."
+The game will also come to Xbox Game Pass on day one and support ray-tracing, which will be added in a post-launch patch.
+Microsoft has also promised Xbox Series X players will enjoy an optimized version of the game, with "up to 4k resolution at 60fps in the campaign and greatly reduced load times creating seamless gameplay that ushers in the next generation of gaming".

 Halo Infinite: key facts